-Different terminal and wiring connection guide of a SIPROTEC 4 relays is explained and.
+Different terminal and wiring connection guides of SIPROTEC 4 relays are explained and.

 Starting work with DIGSI 4 is introduced in this part.
 A new project is created and a new device is inserted.
 Different position of the MLFB of the relay is explained based on the device catalog.
 Also, different parts of DIGSI 4 are introduced in this section.

 The DIGSI 4 provides an archiving function for your projects.
 All the data belonging to a project is saved in compressed form in a file and extracted for further processing.
 This part describes the following topics: